 There are several scenarios when using scripts to create backup mirrors, depending on the backup type that needs to be used.
 The scripts that are used are similar to the conventional backup scripts.
 BACKUP DATABASE command is used, TO clause specifies the path for the first mirror, and MIRROR TO clause defines paths for the rest of the mirrors.
 When creating the first mirrored backup set, WITH FORMAT clause has to be used.
 The last clause should not be confused with operating system FORMAT command since it does not format the entire drive.
 The WITH FORMAT clause only formats the folders that are specified after TO and MIRROR TO clauses.
 Backup mirroring supports full, differential, transaction log, and split file (striped) backups.
 Before running any of the queries, be sure to create all necessary folders that are mentioned in the backup path.

 To create the single file backup, execute the following script:

 BACKUP DATABASE AdventureWorks2014 TO DISK = 'C:\Mirror_01\AdventureWorks2014_Mirror_01.bak' MIRROR TO DISK = 'D:\Mirror_02\AdventureWorks2014_Mirror_02.bak' MIRROR TO DISK = 'E:\Mirror_03\AdventureWorks2014_Mirror_03.bak' WITH FORMAT

-Executing the query creates 3 identical backups on C:, D: and E: drive in the specified folders.
-To restore the database from the created backup, use any of the mirrors created in the previous query with RESTORE clause.
+Executing the query creates 3 identical backups on C: D: and E: drive in the specified folders.
+To restore the database from the created backup, use any of the mirrors created in the previous query with the RESTORE clause.